awsdocs/amazon-route53-docs/doc_source/AboutHZWorkingWith.md

 This topic explains how to use the Amazon Route 53 console to create, list, and delete public hosted zones\.

 **Note**
-You can also use a Route 53 *private* hosted zone to route traffic within one or more Amazon Virtual Private Clouds\.
+You can also use a Route 53 *private* hosted zone to route traffic within one or more VPCs that you create with the Amazon VPC service\.
 For more information, see [Working with Private Hosted Zones](hosted-zones-private.md)\.

 + [Considerations When Working with Public Hosted Zones](hosted-zone-public-considerations.md)